melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 # SparrowCI pipelines for everything

-New year and Christmas is a fun time when the whole family gets together by dinner table and have some good time.
+New year is a fun time when the whole family gets together by dinner table and have some good time.

 Let me introduce some fun and young member of a Raku family - a guy named SparrowCI - super flexible and fun to use CI service.